 John - John Slept Here

-In Bayfield, Wisconsin, is Greunke's First Street Inn.
-It has been here for nearly 140 years, and has always been an Inn.
+A block from Lake Superior in Bayfield, Wisconsin, is Greunke’s First Street Inn.
+It has been here for nearly 140 years, and has always been an inn.
 The floors on the second levels sag about 4 inches from the outside wall to the central hall.
 It has been redecorated, but not really remodeled.
 On the first floor is a dining room, festooned with memorabilia and old photos.
 One framed collage tells the story of the time about ten years ago when John Kennedy Jr. stayed here.
-The newspaper clipping tells the story, but there are no photos.
-The owner stated that they thought he would appreciate being treated like anyone else.
+The newspaper clipping tells the story, but there are no photos of John Jr..
+The owner stated in the collage that they thought John would appreciate being treated like anyone else.
 I mused on this a while, and started to think about all of the people who stayed here, for whatever reasons, over the years.

-Bayfield was a fishing town, a farming center, and now is a vacation destination for sailors and kayakers.
+Bayfield was a fishing town and a farming center.
+Now it is a vacation destination for sailors and kayakers.
 I had been here about twenty years ago, in my show biz days.
-The harbor had changed, a lot of pricey condos and time-shares had gone up, and the marina had expanded, but Greunke's remained the same.
-A funky inn, with showers, sinks and toilets down the hall.
+The harbor had changed, a lot of pricey condos and time-shares had gone up, and the marina had expanded, but Greunke’s has remained the same.
+A funky boarding house-style inn: showers, sinks and toilets down the hall.
 A place stuck in a pleasant time warp.
 My reverie ended and I looked at the collage again.
 Right next to the cover of Newsweek with John's face on it was his signed guest register receipt.

 Room Six.
 My room.
 Was that a good omen or ill?